educationcoingeorgiataylor/shopify-github/README.md

 Realism Expressionism In-Thought Design
 Most importantly Art Sufficient g.Taylor says "Prices is .
 Surely I am going to Check In and Check Out.
 Not caring if Ones ever decide to commune".
+RETAIL IDLE
+SAFE-KEEPING OF ABOUT TEN OTHER RETAILS
+AVERAGING A PAY BUNDLE
+DECISION TO BUNDLE WITH AT TIMES RUNNING OF TWO RETAILS OR GROUP ALL RETAILSON SAME BILLING CYCLE ITEMS IN RETAIL HAVE NOT SOLD MUCH TO INTAKE REVENUE TO OUTTAKE REVENUE TO ELECTRONIC BILLING